 NOTE 1: If SMF does not provide DNN and S-NSSAI to UPF it could result in rejections for the Nupf_EventExposure_Subscribe service operations, unless UPF is configured with a DNN and S-NSSAI for a specific IP address range.

+If the UPF supports Packet Inspection (as defined in clause 6.2.3 of TS 23.501 [2]) and/or operator configurable UPF capability (as defined in clause 5.8.2.21 of TS 23.501 [2]), the SMF may indicate to the UPF to activate one or more of these capabilities for the PDU Session if they apply for the PDU Session associated with the N4 session.